Introduction to Jewellery Making - Level 1

 Introduction to Jewellery Making - Level 2

 Recommended for those who have completed Introduction to Jewellery Making Level 1, this secondary introduction course is for those wanting to develop their skills further.
 More advanced methods are discovered and applied to projects.
-Some of the techniques covered are Bezel setting stones, marriage of metal, soldered chains, photo etching, and cuttlefish casting.
-Students can expect 5-8 completed pieces, and projects are tailored to individual student interests.
+Some of the techniques covered are Bezel setting stones, marriage of metal or making bangles, soldered chains, reticulation, water casting or broom casting.
+Students can expect 4-6 completed pieces, and projects are tailored to individual student interests.
 10 grams of Sterling Silver are included with course fee, additional supplies are available for purchase.

-Our Intermediate level class begins with a discussion on what techniques, designs, and projects the class would like to experience, as well as suggestions from the instructor.
-A course outline is then decided.
-Most classes begin with a demonstration of a technique or project.
+Our Intermediate level class is for those looking to advance their jewellery making techniques.
+Topics covered vary each semester.
+At least one method of stone setting is covered along with many other techniques such as forging, forming, wax carving, casting methods, mold making, etc. Most classes begin with a demonstration of a technique or project.
 Students can work on discussed and demonstrated techniques or choose another direction entirely and receive step by step instruction.
 Completed pieces depends on individual student interests.
 This course is limited to those already completed Introduction Level 1 and 2, along with demonstrated ability of advanced techniques.
 Although no silver is supplied with this course, students are provided wholesale access to Sterling Silver.
 Additional supplies and materials are available to purchase.